tmtsoftware/csw/docs/src/main/apps/hostconfig.md

 @@@ note

-Before running `host-config` app, make sure that `csw-location-server` is running on local machine at `localhost:7654`.
+Before running `host-config` app, make sure that `csw-location-server` is running on the local machine at `localhost:7654`.
-As host config application internally executes `container-cmd` application which uses local HTTP location client which expect location server running locally.
+The host config application internally executes the `container-cmd` application, which uses a local HTTP location client that expects a Location Server to be running locally.

 @@@